Bit-Quill/amazon-neptune-for-graphql/doc/routesExample.md

 - Because the node labelled *continent* is connected to the *airport* using the edge *contains* and the cardinality is one to many, you can see the directive *@relationship* in the GraphQL type *Continent* and new field names *airportContainssOut* returning an array of *Airport*.
 The type Airport has an opposite field called *continentContainsIn* as single *Continent*.
 This tuple declaration will enable you to query the *Continent* from the *Airport* and the list of *Airport*/s from a *Continent*.
 - The edge *route* that connect an *airport* to another *airport* has a property called *dist*.
 You can find it in the type *Route*, and is added to the type *Airport* as well.
 We will see later how to query it.
 - For each type the utility also added input, which are used as helpers for queries and mutations.
 - For each node label the utility added two queries.
-One to retrive a single node/type using an id or any of the type fields listed in the input, and the second to retrive multiple values, again filtered using the input of that node/type.
+One to retrieve a single node/type using an id or any of the type fields listed in the input, and the second to retrieve multiple values, again filtered using the input of that node/type.
 - For each node three mutations: create, update and delete.
 Selecting the node to delete using an id or the input for that node/type.
 - For edges two mutations: connect and delete.
-They take as input the ids of the from and to node, and in case the edge type has properties the corrispondent input.
+They take as input the ids of the from and to node, and in case the edge type has properties, the corresponding input.

 Note: the queries and mutations you see below are recognized by the resolver based on the name pattern.
 If you need to customize it, first look at the documentation section: *Customize the GraphQL schema with directives*.